|

 * All of the above Sanskrit words are names of the Self.
 For example,

-'Om' means 'pristine self' or self in its purest form, 'Narayan'
+'Om' means 'pristine self' or the self in its purest form, 'Narayan'

 means vastness or infinite nature.
 'Raam' means pure existence,